Cost of Attendance Breakdown

 Tuition

 Tuition and fees are based on full-time enrollment, defined as 12-18 credit hours per term for undergraduate students.
 Those electing fewer than 12 credit hours are charged on a per-credit-hour basis.
 Those electing more than 18 hours must pay for additional credits.
-For financial aid eligibility, full-time for graduate students is defined as eight credit hours per term.
-(However, for tuition rate purposes, full-time for graduate students is defined as nine credit hours per term.)
+For financial aid eligibility, full-time for graduate students is defined as 8 credit hours per term.
+(However, for tuition rate purposes, full-time for graduate students is defined as 9 credit hours per term.)
 The undergraduate and graduate rates for the College of Literature, Science, and the Arts are shown on the Cost of Attendance breakdown; tuition and fees may be higher or lower, depending on a student's program of study.
 Current full- and part-time tuition and fees for all U-M schools and colleges are available from the Office of the Registrar.

 Housing and Food